pbrucla/linux-scavenger-hunt/README.md

 In order to get credit for doing the assignment, let's record our commands!

-Before you run *anything*, run `script log#` where # is a number.
-Start at 0, but keep incrementing it for every new time you run a new `script` session.
+Before you run *anything*, run `start-record`.
+You should now see `[rec]` at the start of every line, indicating everything is recorded!
+If you get command not found, run `vm-update` first.

-When you are done, run `exit` to save the log file.
+When you are done, run `exit`.

 #################################################################